satoshi-anonymoto/pleb-miners/immersion_cooling/README.md

 There are various other submersible pumps that boast 2400gpm rates but only consume 100-200W.
 Reviews often looked mixed about how much power these pumps actually have.
 Be skeptical.

-### Water pump candidates
-* [3-speed hot water circulation pump, food grade](https://www.amazon.com/dp/B072M9C7X7/ref=cm_sw_r_tw_dp_DPEYCJE8BE2P00ZZDM0T): $98, 9.5gpm/570gph, 93W, fluids up to 212°F

-The 3-speed hot water circulator pump is interesting because it's purpose-built for exactly our use case: hot water circulation.
-The speed settings might make it more tunable for small pleb setups that don't need it running full-out all the time.
-We could consider the same cheap 1/4 HP submersible pumps above but this pump's very low power consumption (even on its highest setting) will more than make up for its 2x in price.
-Presumably a pump meant for hot water will last longer than the submersible utility pumps that have a stated 120°F thermal cutoff limit.
-This pump is designed to push water through a whole house so a short water line through a radiator shouldn't be a problem (but need to test!).

 ### Guesstimating oil pump requirements
 Let's double the high end of the 2-4L/min per kW minimum guideline.
 And then add another 25% buffer.
 Then assume the pump's flow rate is cut in half by pumping the thicker cooling oil.